Dissent and Rebellion in the House of Commons: A Social Network Analysis of Brexit-Related Divisions in the 57$^{ th}$ Parliament: Data and Methods

 \subsection{Data}

-For this work, we utilise data from Hansard, the official central repository of all UK Parliamentary records.
+Using data from Hansard, the official central repository of all UK Parliamentary records, we begin the analysis with a dataset of divisions in the House of Commons for only the 57th Parliament, which is the legislature immediately following the Brexit referendum.
+Our analysis period is from 21$^{\rm{st}}$ June, 2017 until 10$^{\rm{th}}$ April, a total of 414 divisions (A division is a vote of either ``Aye (Yes)'' or ``No'' on a Parliamentary issue).
 Hansard provides comprehensive and verbatim information on Parliament debates, divisions, petitions, and statements, for both the House of Commons and the House of Lords.
 The digitalised database of division voting started in March 2016, and is made available for download through the data.parliament.uk website.
-We begin the analysis with a dataset of divisions in the House of Commons for only the 57th Parliament, which is the legislature immediately following the Brexit referendum and the consequent General Election on 8 June 2017.
-It began on 21$^{\rm{st}}$ June, 2017 until until 10$^{\rm{th}}$ April, two months before Theresa May including a total of 414 divisions.
 Committee divisions, which tackle particular areas of interest, were excluded from the analysis.
-The list of divisions is taken from \url{http://explore.data.parliament.uk/}, where each division in the House of Commons is recorded in a CSV file, tagged with a unique ID, a unique URL which contains detailed information (such as the voting record), and the title of the divisions.

-From this list of divisions, we identify the 414 that belong to the 57th Parliament.
-As this analysis primarily seeks to compare MP voting patterns between Brexit and non-Brexit divisions, each of the 414 need to be classified and grouped accordingly.
-Thus, inferring from the titles of each division, we manually label and classify them as \textit{Brexit} or \textit{non-Brexit}.
+Hansard collects data for each division in a CSV file, tagged with a unique ID, a unique URL which contains detailed information (such as the voting record), and the title of the division.
+We identify the 414 that belong to the 57th Parliament, and manually classified each division to a \textit{Brexit} or \textit{non-Brexit} group for the analysis.
 For instance, any division that mentions the words: EU exit, EU withdrawal, Brexit, and other related keywords in their title were tagged as \textit{Brexit} divisions.
-In total, out of the 414, there were 192 divisions classifed as \textit{Brexit} and 222 \textit{non-Brexit}.
-Then, to gather the names of every MPs who voted "Aye" or "No" on each of the 414 divisions, we built a web crawler that would access the unique URLs provided for each of the 414 divisions, then parse the information on the voting results.
+Out of the 414, there were 192 divisions labeled as \textit{Brexit} and 222 \textit{non-Brexit}.
+Then, to gather the names of every MPs who voted ``Aye'' or ``No'' on each of the 414 divisions, we built a web crawler that would loop across the unique URLs for each of the 414 divisions, each page containing a JSON file with information on each MP's vote.